Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 Will a Glass Claim Raise Your Rates?

 In the three zero-deductible states (Florida, Kentucky, and South Carolina), regulations further protect consumers from premium hikes following windshield claims.
-That said, insurers vary in their policies, and if you have a history of multiple claims, any new claim could draw additional scrutiny.
-Always confirm with your insurer before filing.
+That said, filing multiple comprehensive claims within a short period — such as a glass claim plus a hail or vandalism claim — can flag you as higher risk with some insurers.
+Always confirm with your provider before filing.

 Smart Savings Made Simple!